whaynes/STCW23/jekyll/assessments/Deck/OICNW-2-3D.md

 ### Condition

-{{ "On a ship at sea or a full mission ship simulator during an exercise at sea, and with a bridge team in place for navigating in congested near coastal waters with or without reduced visibility, and assigned to monitor vessel traffic using an IMO compliant ARPA.
-The ship is navigating near land, shoals, or with increased traffic density and/or restricted visibility." | markdownify }}
+On a ship at sea or a full mission ship simulator during an exercise at sea, and with a bridge team in place for navigating in congested near coastal waters with or without reduced visibility, and assigned to monitor vessel traffic using an IMO compliant ARPA.
+The ship is navigating near land, shoals, or with increased traffic density and/or restricted visibility.

 ### Performance requirement